14 Jun An Audiologist’s Perspective of the Project

 Dr. Weist has successfully fit three patients through the Hearing Aid Project.
 She encourages audiologists to donate their time to help their patients regain more than just their hearing.
 “The patients I have worked with have been so thankful for the opportunity to receive hearing aids and gain back so much in terms of employment opportunities, social interactions, and independence,” she says.
 “There is nothing better than being able to provide much needed hearing aids to a person who otherwise would have nothing!
 Our clinic feels a huge relief knowing we can refer patients in need to the Hearing Aid Project.”

 Are you an audiologist who’s ready to be a hearing health hero for the Hearing Aid Project?
-Simply email Meredith See for more information or visit www.hearingaiddonations.org to explore the many ways you can get involved and support the Hearing Aid Project.
+Please call 816.333.8300 or visit www.hearingaiddonations.org to explore the many ways you can help the Hearing Aid Project.
 Join our team of hearing health heroes today!